When does the Festival begin and end each day?

 Folklife is an independent nonprofit organization.

 Northwest Folklife is an independent nonprofit arts & culture organization.
 The Northwest Folklife Festival is our main annual event and is a community-powered festival.
 We do receive a significant amount of support and assistance from Seattle Center which partners with us to produce the Festival.
-We also receive support from various city and state agencies Including the Office of Arts and Culture, 4Culture, Arts WA, etc., but that support is not sufficient enough to produce a festival of the size and scope of ours.
+We also receive support from various city and state agencies Including the Office of Arts and Culture, and 4Culture, but that support is not sufficient enough to produce a festival of the size and scope of ours.
 It requires donations from individuals, corporations, and all the other revenue streams that we utilize to make this event a reality.
 Beer garden sales, merchant, food, and craft vendors income, sponsorships, and so forth all add into the community-powered nature of this event.
 The facilities, venues, staff, and parking garages made available to us are critical to our success.